stephaniemagdic/flashcards/README.md

 ## Instructions for running and viewing

-You can access the game by `cloning this repository`, navigating to and `opening your terminal` and running the command `node index.js` to run the index.js file, which will start display the first flashcard.
+You can access the game by `cloning this repository`, navigating to and `opening your terminal`, and running the command `node index.js` in your cloned project directory.
+This will run the index.js file, which will start display the first flashcard.

 Make sure to run `npm install` in your terminal after cloning the repository to install dependencies needed for the flashcards to run.
 To exit node on a mac, choose `cntrl + c`!